Phone: +47 55 95 92 94

 Banking, Risk Management, Financial Regulation, Financial Markets, Corporate Finance

-Strategic Risk-Modelling by Banks: Evidence from Inside the Black Box (with
+Strategic Risk Modeling by Banks: Evidence from Inside the Black Box (with

 Mike Mariathasan